-- Heat the oven to 350 degrees, line a couple of baking sheets with parchment paper, and pour the confectioners sugar into a bowl.
+- Heat the oven to 350 degrees F (176 degrees C) line a couple of baking sheets with parchment paper, and pour the powdered sugar into a bowl.

-- Remove the cookie dough from the refrigerator and roll generous tablespoon size hunks of dough between your palms into approximately 84 balls.
+- Remove the cookie dough from the refrigerator and roll generous tablespoon-sized hunks of dough between your palms into approximately 84 balls.
 As you roll the balls, place them on a plate or in a bowl.
-Then, roll all the balls in confectioners sugar to coat completely and place them on a plate or in a bowl.
+Then, roll all the balls in powdered sugar to coat completely and place them on a plate or in a bowl.

 - Put 12 balls on one of the baking sheets, spacing them at least 3 inches apart.
 Bake the cookies, for 11-12 minutes, rotating the sheet in the oven halfway through baking to ensure they cook evenly.
 The cookies will have formed crinkles across the surface and will be just barely set in the middle.
 Remove the cookie sheet from the oven and let the cookies cool for 2 minutes before removing with a spatula to a wire rack to cool completely.